Tax Deductable Donations can be made at any South Louisiana Bank to:

 The monument project has taken on a momentum all its own.
 Hammonds Aircraft Maintenance has taken the lead with airframe restoration, preparation and painting.
 Mr. Newton Boudreaux has taken the job of Construction Manager and Mr. Bill Testroet has taken the job of Finance Manager.
 Tim Rochel Jr. is our F-16 mechanical adviser.
 Thankfully these wonderful people are donating their time.

 At present the air frame has been repainted to its original factory colors with the 926 FW Louisiana Air Force Reserve colors and 'Cajuns' markings and a tail number of an aircraft that served the Louisiana Air Force Reserve.
+It is on temporary public display at 200 Aviation Rd. on the airport grounds.
+It will be moved to its Main Street pedestal when construction is completed.

 We Changed the Tail Number